This page is the top-level page describing Moodle's coding guidelines. It's the place to start if you want to know how to write code for Moodle.

 The idea is to create automatable tests for each bit of functionality that you are developing (at the same time you are developing it).
 This not only helps everyone later test that the software works, but helps the development itself, because it forces you to work in a modular way with very clearly defined structures and goals.

-Moodle uses a library called simpletest (not very extensively yet though!) that makes writing unit tests fairly simple.
-Our unit testing is currently not deep but we want to improve this.
+Moodle uses a framework called PHPUnit that makes writing unit tests fairly simple.

 PHPUnit covers mostly the internal implementation of functions and classes, the user interaction testing can be automated using the Behat framework.